Additivity of higher rho invariants and nonrigidity of topological manifolds: Mapping surgery to analysis

 The local index map

 is defined by assigning each element in $\mathcal N_{n}(X)$ the $K$-homology class of its signature operator.
 See Appendix $\ref{app:khom}$ for more details.
-The well-definedness of the map $\ind_L$ follows from the bordism invariance of $K$-homology class of signature operator.
+The well-definedness of the map $\ind_L$ follows from the bordism invariance of the $K$-homology class of signature operators.
 See Theorem $\ref{thm:bordK}$ above.

-\begin{remark} Note that the well-definedness of the map $\ind_L\colon \mathcal N_{n}(X) \to K_{n}(C^\ast_L(\widetilde X)^\Gamma)$ implies Novikov's theorem on the topological invariance of the rational Pontrjagin classes \cite{MR0193644}.
+\begin{remark} Note that the well-definedness of the map implies Novikov's theorem on the topological invariance of the rational Pontrjagin classes \cite{MR0193644}.
 Also see \cite{MR1388315}. \end{remark}